swat-sccs/Sharples-Chrome-Extension/README.md

 Things to add in the next versions:
  - Menus of the week/day after
  - Make menu items more concise
+ - Make Lunch and Dinner menus collapse-able?
- - Add filters for vegan/halal/vegetarian items
+ - Add filters for dietary restrictions and allergies
  - Display lunch and dinner items ONLY before the stop time
     - (only display lunch items before 2:00 PM, only dinner items after)
     - Make this OPTIONAL, ADD TAB OR SWITCH TO ENABLE/DISABLE
- - Split menu into Option 1, Option 2, and Vegetarian Bar